eccentricdevotion/TARDIS/condensables.md

 # Condensable items

 The following list contains all the valid condensable items that can be used to generate Artron Energy.
-The number represents the relative energy value (i.e. Item value:1 != Energy value:1).
+The number represents the _relative_ energy value &mdash; the actual value received after condensing the items will be approximately half.

 | Item | Relative value |
 | --- | --- |